gvwilson/thirdbit/src/fiction/madica/index.md

 knuckled out of the elevator, held held high, to stand beside the raptor's fallen body.

 "Good choice," Mr. Poudell said.
-"You're a smart---hey!"
+"You're a smart—hey!"

 With a sudden burst of speed, the gorilla had leaped forward through the forest of robot arms onto the table, then leaped again to the left.